 What are the causes?

-It is not precisely known what causes hyperemesis gravidarum or why some experience it while others do not.
-It is believed to be associated to the varying hormones in the body that occurs during pregnancy.
+It is hard to determine what causes hyperemesis gravidarum or why some experience it while others do not.
+There might be a linkg to the varying hormones in the body that occurs during pregnancy.

 There is also a possible genetic link where it runs in families.
 If a woman had the condition in a previous pregnancy, there is likelihood for it to occur in the next pregnancy.